Optimal Auction Design with Contingent Payments and Costly Verification: Introduction

-In this paper, we study the design of an auction for an asset.
-The asset generates income that can be verified at a cost.
+In this paper, we study the design of an auction for an asset that generates income, which can be verified at a cost.
 For example, the asset could specify the right to use some intellectual property (such as a patent, trademark, copyright, or franchise).
-Or the asset could specify the right to operate in a particular industry (such as a government license for a casino or marijuana dispensary).
-Procurement contracts (where costs, rather than income, are subsequently realized) can also be covered by our analysis after an appropriate sign change, where contingent payments are interpreted as cost-sharing rather than royalties.
+Or the asset could specify the right to operate in a particular industry (such as a government license for a casino or a marijuana dispensary).
+Procurement contracts can also be covered by our analysis after an appropriate sign change; costs, rather than income, are subsequently realized, so contingent payments are interpreted as cost-sharing rather than royalties.

 We consider the following dynamic mechanism design setting.
 Each agent observes an independent, private signal about his future income from acquiring the asset.
 As in a standard auction, the principal solicits bids from the agents.
 Based on these bids, the principal charges upfront transfers and allocates the asset to at most one agent.
 The next phase is specific to our setting.
-If the asset is allocated, then the winner's income from the asset is realized.
+If the asset is allocated, the winner's income from the asset is realized.
 The winner privately observes this income and makes a report to the principal.
-Based upon this report, the principal charges the winner a payment.
+Based on this report, the principal charges the winner a payment.
 Finally, the principal can conduct a costly audit that reveals the winner's realized income.
-If the principal conducts an audit, she can then charge the winner a payment that depends on the realized income.
-The sensitivity of this payment to the income is restricted, as described in detail in the main model.
+If the principal conducts the audit, she can then charge the winner a payment that depends on the winner's realized income.
+The slope of this payment, as a function of income, is bounded, as specified in the model.

-We solve for a dynamic mechanism that maximizes the principal's revenue, net auditing costs.
+We solve for a dynamic mechanism that maximizes the principal's revenue, net of auditing costs.
 To build intuition for the solution, we begin with two benchmarks.